voder-ai/eslint-plugin-traceability/docs/stories/developer-story.map.md

 - What types of functions should require @story annotations (all functions, only exported functions, only functions above certain complexity)?
 - Which code branches need traceability annotations (if/else, try/catch, switch cases, loops)?
 - How should the plugin handle generated code or third-party code that can't have annotations?
+- How should integration functions reference requirements from multiple stories while maintaining clear traceability?

 **Validation Logic:**